IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

-Let's identify the various air bases and airports:
+Start by identifying the various air bases and airports:

 ![11](11.png)

-Let's start with the process of elimination.
+Let's proceed on with the process of elimination.

 ![12](12.png)